Beta · 20 free units · worth $499 each

 Works offline

-No internet required for the gate to open
+No internet required for core auto-open.

-Works with the gate you already own.
+Works with what you already have.

 LiftMaster